GMLatLU/GapAnalysis/README.md

 #Identify node and edge relations in terms of total words collected.
 This is used with Cytoscape (https://cytoscape.org/):
 Gap_network.py

-#Create a relations plot showing the degree to which each program (colored by region) is associated with ag, food and forestry:
+#Create a relations plot showing the degree to which each program (colored by region) is associated with the subjects of agriculture, food and forestry:
 Gap_relations_plot.py

 #For the remaining analyses, use relative values (keywords used in a given program relative to all words used in that program).
 To create relative values run: